-The total Mineral Reserve tonnes for 2023 have been reduced by 38 kt in comparison with the 2022 statement (Figure 6).
-Depletion through production accounts for 451 kt ("Mined (total)").
-A total of 414 kt has been added to the reserve through a combination of resource conversion (300 kt) and technical adjustments (114 kt).
+The total Mineral Reserve tonnes for 2024 have been increased by 690 kt in comparison with the 2023 statement (Figure 6).
+Depletion through production accounts for 455 kt ("Mined (total)").
+Technical adjustments account for the addition of 1 145 kt.